WIGS DON'T NEED TO LOOK WIGGY

 For "Incendiary" I had two wigs made for Michelle Williams.
 After delivery I shadowed the roots by painting them myself over the week-end before filming.
 Also note the "skin deep" parting which is essential for naturalism.
 Not once was the lace visible in the film.

-Michelle Williams wearing one of the two wigs I had made for her for "Incendiary".
-The hair down and loose but it would also be put up in a pony tail on occasion and was made with that in mind.
+Michelle Williams wearing the two wigs I had made for her for "Incendiary".
+The hair was often worn down and loose but it would also be put up in a pony tail on occasion and was made with that in mind as the script called for a "Croydon facelift".
+It's quite an achievement to manage a high and tight ponytail with a wig, as it means the hairline all the way around has to be managed to look real with all sorts of tricks.

-The hair for the wig was in very good condition and so would move really naturally and freely in action when necessary.
+The hair for the wig was in very good condition so it would move really naturally and freely in action when necessary.
+Several colours were blended to give depth overall and a slightly darker nape which is very natural.

 "Funny Cow" (2017) feature film